Fire Emblem Warriors: Three Hopes: Synopsis

 Dimitri chooses to provide asylum to the Church of Seiros and go to war against the Empire.
-As they attempt to reclaim western territories, they face a revolt from the traitorous former royal family mage Cornelia and the western lords.
+As they attempt to reclaim western territories, they face a revolt from the traitorous former mage to the royal family Cornelia and the western lords.
 After they defeat her, Cornelia tells Dimitri that his stepmother, Edelgard's mother, was involved in the Tragedy of Duscur and encourages him to seek answers from Edelgard before dying.
 The Kingdom and the Empire face off in Arianhrod, with the Kingdom emerging victorious.
 Before Dimitri can kill Edelgard, Thales appears and attacks both of them.
 Edelgard reveals that he was responsible for the death of Dimitri's father before he uses his magic to subdue and put her under his control.
 With the Empire becoming more chaotic under Thales and Duke Aegir's leadership, Claude and Dimitri form a partnership so the combined forces of Leicester, Faerghus, and the Church of Seiros can take down Adrestia.
 After splitting up the Empire's western and eastern forces, Dimitri and his army successfully kill Duke Aegir and Thales and free Edelgard from Thales's mind control.
 This forces Adrestria back on all fronts and radically transforms the power structure throughout Fódlan as the allied forces press south to crush the Empire for good.